Bike sharing offers big fitness benefits for the little commute

-NEW YORK With bike sharing plans rolling on asphalt from New York City to Budapest, experts say city streets are becoming as fitness-friendly as country trails.
+NEW YORK, June 24 With bike sharing plans rolling on asphalt from New York City to Budapest, experts say city streets are becoming as fitness-friendly as country trails.

 Even short cycling jaunts can make a difference in the health of city dwellers.